a0x8o/flink/docs/dev/table/tableApi.md

 val table = input
-  .window([w: Window] as 'w)  // define window with alias w .groupBy('w, 'a)  // group the table by attribute a and window w .select('a, 'w.start, 'w.end, 'b.count) // aggregate and add window start and end timestamps
+  .window([w: Window] as 'w)  // define window with alias w .groupBy('w, 'a)  // group the table by attribute a and window w .select('a, 'w.start, 'w.end, 'w.rowtime, 'b.count) // aggregate and add window start, end, and rowtime timestamps
 {% endhighlight %}
 </div>
 </div>